ssiwan/KARMA/README.md

 ### Develop Release Plan

 Since the delivery date for the prototype is fixed, release planning was really about determining the minimal viable product that could be developed by the delivery date.
-We focused on key issues identified during our initial user research (stakeholder interview) and contextual inquiry.
+We focused on key issues identified during our initial user research.
 This led to a prioritization of the dashboard display to provide rapid access to articles of interest with dependencies on logging in, knowledge creation, and finding relevant knowledge.
-These four epics were the focus of our minimal viable product for the release.
+These four epics (1-4 above) were the focus of our minimal viable product for the release.

-Release planning was complicated somewhat due to dependencies between user-centered design and related development activities.
-To overcome these dependencies we performed initial development and user-centered design activities in parallel during Sprint 1.
-In Sprint 2, we then refactored the working application to incorporate user centered design results.
-We performed usability testing early in Sprint 3 and incorporated some of the findings into the application.
-Other usability findings were added to the product backlog for prioritization after the initial prototype release.

 ### Technical Strategy and Work Environment
 _(RFI Requirements e, f, g, h, k, l, m, o, p, r, t)_